 You can stay in an alpine resort and enjoy all the typical ski holiday benefits - the cosy bars, leisurely lunches on the mountainside and of course the incomparable views - without going near a pair of skis!
 There's also plenty of other activities to try, from sledging to walking to simply unwinding in a spa.

 You could also holiday down by the lakes and find a whole wealth of activities and excursions close at hand, or book a two centre holiday with a connecting scenic rail journey.
-If your preferred winter holiday isn't featured on this site, you can be sure that colleagues at The Swiss Holiday Company will be able to help.

 In winter, there are specially cleared walking trails in many resorts, with pink signage to keep you on the right track.
 It is a joy to breathe in the pure mountain air and admire the scenery.
 There are often specially priced walkers' lift passes available so you may explore the mountains trails and welcoming restaurants to your heart's content.

 Imagine a scenic rail journey meandering across a winter landscape covered in pristine snow with a backdrop of a clear blue sky.
 The change of scenery is quite dramatic and is highly recommended even if you are familiar with the Glacier Express/Bernina Express/GoldenPass Line routes during the summer.